ionathansideras/ionathansideras/ReadMe.md

 # 💫 About Me:
 🔭 Currently working at Vinted. <br>
-👯 I’m looking for indie hacking advices. <br>
+👯 I’m looking for strartup SaaS advices. <br>
-🌱 I’m currently learning more things and work on my portfolio. <br>
+🌱 I’m currently learning more things about 3D web development. <br>
-🤖 NOT A VIBE CODER. <br>
+🤖 Not a vibe coder. <br>
 💬 Let's talk about web development. <br>
 ⚡ Fun fact: AI won’t be taking your software engineering job anytime soon!